 Conclusion

 The key point is that the current discount doesn’t just reduce tax — it shapes investor behaviour.
-It encourages long holding periods, favours growth over income, and tilts investment toward assets with capital appreciation.
+And the parliamentary inquiry into CGT, that published its findings in March, found just this – it distorts decision making into the most tax-effective assets.
+Thus, it encourages long holding periods, favours low-tax growth over any other factor (whether productivity, income or growth without any consideration of future tax liabilities), and tilts investment toward assets with capital appreciation.
 We’d expect any meaningful change would ripple through asset prices, portfolio construction, and even housing and equity market dynamics, not just individual tax bills.

-We think it is realistic the discount could be removed, but potentially only with housing but keeping it for shares.
+In an ideal world, it’d only be changed for housing but kept for other asset classes including shares.
 Such a move would tilt incentives away from leveraged property speculation and toward financial assets, cool investor demand over time, and likely slow house price growth at the margin — without blowing up equity markets or punishing long-term share investors.
 It’d be a scalpel rather than a sledgehammer which a reduction in CGT for all assets would.